 Read more about iceland women here.

-Icelanders flocked to the centre of Reykjavik and other city centres for events linked to the centenary of girls successful the right to vote.
-Outside the parliament constructing, a statue was unveiled of Ingibjorg Bjarnason, the primary lady to be elected as an MP in 1923.
+Icelanders flocked to the centre of Reykjavik and different town centres for events linked to the centenary of ladies winning the best to vote.
+Outside the parliament constructing, a statue was unveiled of Ingibjorg Bjarnason, the primary girl to be elected as an MP in 1923.